-Definition: Average Talk Time (ATT) is, quite simply, the amount of time an agent spends talking to customers.
+Definition: Average Talk Time (ATT) is, quite simply, the amount of time you spend talking, chatting or working with a customer.

 This metric is sometimes confused with Average Handling Time (AHT), but it is very important to understand the difference.
 If you don’t, you will find that you and your colleagues draw very divergent conclusions from your performance analysis.

 Both AHT and ATT are measures of the amount of time an agent has committed to an interaction, but they are different in some crucial regards.